MarineAutonomy/Active-Heave-Compensation/RL Codes for AHC/DDPG-Keras/README.md

-This repository contains the implementation of RL based control for Active Heave Compensation using DDPG algorithm.
+This repository contains the codes from the article "Deep Reinforcement Learning Based Controller for Active Heave Compensation".

+Controllers Compared

+1. PD Controller
+2. DDPG Algorithm

+No disturbance and no measurement noise
+With offset
+With disturbance but no measurement noise
+With measurement noise but no disturbance

 Steps